callum-hart/immutable-styles/docsNext/notes.md

 	- Media query
 	- CSS variable
 	- Pre-processor mixin
+- Also include things without equivalents:
+	- Descendant combinator (A B)
+	- General sibling combinator (A ~ B)
+	- Adjacent sibling combinator (A + B)
 - Build Time Errors
 	- see compileTimeErrors.md, need to update examples to use JSX